telerik/blazor-docs/components/grid/grouping/load-on-demand.md

 * If the group load on demand is used in combination with [virtual scrolling]({%slug components/grid/virtual-scrolling%}):

-    * All requirements and limitations of the virtual scrolling functionality apply.
+    * All requirements and limitations of virtual scrolling apply.

     * [Aggregates]({%slug grid-aggregates%}) are not supported.

-* When Exporting only the current page of data from the grid (`AllPages=false`), the exported file will not contain child data for collapsed groups.
+* When exporting only the current Grid page (`AllPages="false"`), the exported file will not contain child data for collapsed groups.

 ## See Also